-Google recently unveiled its new Pixel buds, wireless headphones which work in synchrony with your phone to translate speech in real-time out-loud.
-The feature currently works with 40 languages, meaning users can cross language barriers like never before.
+Google Pixel buds are wireless headphones which work in synchrony with your phone to translate speech in real-time out-loud.
+The feature works with 40 languages (correct in early 2021), meaning users can cross language barriers like never before.
 An instant translator in your pocket is certainly handy, but many people are very wary of machine translation (and rightly so).

 The technology behind Google Translate